-Fill out the corresponding coding boxes for each species that the vessel caught.
+Fill out the corresponding line and coding boxes for each species caught.
 Always remember to probe for bycatch.
 If the respondent cannot remember or refuses to indicate how many he/she kept or released of a certain species, record "don't know" or "refused" (as appropriate) in the margin.
 Try to probe the angler for catch information (species and numbers), particularly for incidental catch and released fish that are not available for inspection.
-Anglers will sometimes use a local name for a species that does not match the accepted common name provided in Appendix F (e.g., "footballs" refer to school size bluefin tuna).
-Interviewers should refer to the Local Names list provided in Appendix F if they cannot figure out what species the angler is referring to.
-Interviewers must probe to ensure they are recording the correct species since some local names are used to refer to more than one species.
+Anglers will sometimes use a local name for a species that does not match the accepted common name provided in Appendix F. Interviewers should refer to the Local Names list provided in Appendix F. Interviewers must probe to ensure they are recording the correct species since some local names are used to refer to more than one species.
 The local names list will be updated as needed to reflect new names encountered in the field.

 Fill in zero's where appropriate for disposition boxes.
-For example, if the respondent says they only "released alive" 05 albacore, be sure to fill in 00 in the appropriate boxes for "number kept", "number identified by Interviewer", "released dead", "number to sell", and "number to weigh-in".
+For example, if the respondent says they only "released alive" 05 little tunny, be sure to fill in 00 in the appropriate boxes for "number kept", "number identified by Interviewer", "released dead", "number to sell", and "number to weigh-in".
 Do not leave the any boxes blank.